 Many of us work out at the gym to maintain physical condition and stay fit, but what about exercising our minds?
 Strategy games provide a good exercise for keeping our brain in shape because they require a lot of thinking.
+We won’t talk either about physical games or team strategy games.
+For example, a strategic decision in sports could be the decision to sell your best player or not, like the dilemma Manchester United is currently facing, which you can read more about here.
 Although the element of luck sometimes plays a minor role in the outcome of strategy games, these games are usually not based on it.

 Many punters think that games of chance are similar to strategy games, but they are wrong.
 With games of chance, it doesn’t take much skill or strategic planning to beat the odds, just a small dose of luck.